jArloth/hippocampal-progenitor-cells-/README.md

 # Hippocampal-Progenitor-Cells (HPCs)

- Glucocorticoid exposure during hippocampal neurogenesis primes future stress response by inducing changes in DNA methylation
+This is our respository for the scripts involved in "Glucocorticoid exposure during hippocampal neurogenesis primes future stress response by inducing changes in DNA methylation".